Bob Willis: County debut

-Willis had thus earned a second season at Surrey, and in 1970 played 14 Championship matches, taking 40 first-class wickets at 28.37, and 31 one day wickets at 14.65.
+Willis had thus earned a second season at Surrey, and in 1970 played 14 Championship matches, taking 40 first-class wickets at 28.37, and 31 one-day wickets at 14.65.
 Surrey came fifth in the Championship that year.
 He achieved a noteworthy performance in the Gillette Cup quarter-final against Middlesex.
 In a high-scoring match, Surrey made 280 for the loss of five wickets.
 Middlesex appeared to be coasting to victory when they reached 240–3, but Willis turned the game, and they collapsed and finished on 272–9.
 Willis took 6–49 in his 12 overs and won the Man of the Match award.
-Despite this, Surrey's preference for Geoff Arnold and Robin Jackman kept Willis out of the side on occasions.
+Despite this, Surrey's preference for Geoff Arnold and Robin Jackman kept Willis out of the team on occasions.
 He prepared to spend the winter employed at the Crystal Palace Recreation Centre while playing as a goalkeeper for local football club Cobham.
-However, Ray Illingworth and Colin Cowdrey, captain and vice captain of England's Test side, contacted him via telephone to ask him to travel to Australia and join the current England tour there.
+However, Ray Illingworth and Colin Cowdrey, captain and vice captain of England's Test team, contacted him via telephone to ask him to travel to Australia and join the current England tour there.
 Willis, who knew that Illingworth and Cowdrey had little knowledge of his bowling, later credited his call-up to the influence of senior member of the touring party John Edrich, Willis' long-term friend, mentor and Surrey teammate.